BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 Job role: Data Analyst
 2022 - till date.

 Real time data analysis reporting and motivation

 HR Analytics

 Email marketing

 Contact center (CRM/Dialer) Support

 Lead generation sales pipeline/funnel

-2023 Presidential election situation report real time analysis Reporting, Meetings and Presentations
+2023 Presidential election situation report real time analysis

+Reporting, Meetings and Presentations

 ## PRODUCT (Lob)

 FAIRMONEY MICROFINANCE BANK

 QUICK CHECK/ JUMIA PAY

 BLACK COPPER LOAN AGENCY

 TANGERINE LOAN AGENCY

 AELLA LOAN AGENCY

 BAINS CREDIT LOAN AGENCY

-NATIONAL SOCIAL INVESTMENT PROGRAM (Nsip/ N-Power)
+NATIONAL SOCIAL INVESTMENT PROGRAM (Nsip/ N-Power),

-APC SITUATION ROOM 2023 PRESIDENTIAL / HoA ELECTION
+APC SITUATION ROOM 2023 PRESIDENTIAL / HoA ELECTION.

 ### REAL TIME DATA ANALYTIC REPORTING & MOTIVATION.

 Created a real time analysis dashboard for contact center agent engagement.
 Updating the management and agent on their individual performance in real time.
 Individual call disposition, number of calls and promise to pay (PTP) from customers every three hours and consolidation of daily, weekly, monthly, quarterly and yearly report analysis using MS Excel, Power query,  power pivot and M Language.
 With Data source from CRM loan disposition and Share point.

 There by providing data driven insight to management and quality assurance (Q/A) officers to enable them make informed business decisions judging from agents performance KPI and recovery margin
 And setting a healthy competition, motivating agents by letting them know where they are in real time, who is ahead, who is behind and how they can do better, supported by a stunning closing remark.

 Examples are;
 (Kindly remember to TAG YOUR CALLS PROPERLY, Your daily Target (KPI), Your call scripts,  Your AHT and